jaychinche/Zerodha/README.md

 # Zerodha

-🚀 Exciting Project Update: Zerodha !
-Hey everyone!
-I’m thrilled to share that I’ve developed a Zerodha, inspired by Zerodha, a leading discount brokerage firm in India.
+Zerodha clone inspired by Zerodha, a leading discount brokerage firm in India.
 This project was an incredible journey, and here’s a breakdown of what I built and learned:

 #  Tech Stack